11 Best Hamams in Istanbul (From a Local)

 With such a star-studded project, how could it be anything less than extraordinary?

-Besides its incredible backstory, the hamam is also luxurious in other ways: special gold-plated bath bowls and luxury marble slabs are used inside the stream rooms, the workers are extremely attentive, and the soaps are pure 100% olive oil.
+Besides its incredible backstory, the hamam is also luxurious in other ways: special gold-plated bath bowls and luxury marble slabs are used inside the steam rooms, the workers are extremely attentive, and the soaps are pure 100% olive oil.

 There are four treatments (‘rituals worthy of sultans’) to choose from, including the Pir-ü Pak (45 mins), Keyf-i Hamam (60 mins), Zevk-i Sefa (80 mins), and the Ab-i Hayat (110 minutes).